neondatabase/website/content/docs/extensions/pg_embedding.md

 SELECT id, embedding::real[] FROM items ORDER BY embedding::real[] <-> array[3,1,2] LIMIT 1;
 ```

-Alternatively, if you want to avoid typecasting, you can alter your table to change the embedding column type from `VECTOR` to `real[]`.
+Alternatively, to avoid typecasting, you can alter your table to change the embedding column type from `VECTOR` to `real[]`.
 This operation may be time and resource intensive, depending on the size of your dataset, so please proceed with caution, as it could affect application availability.

 Given a table defined for `pgvector`, such as this one: